unfoldingWord-dev/dokuwiki-enhancedindexer/README.md

 Please refer to http://www.dokuwiki.org/plugins for additional info on how to install plugins in DokuWiki.

+After it's installed just run with:
+`php path-to-dokuwiki/lib/plugins/enhancedindexer/bin/indexer.php`

+then add to a 5 min or less frequent cron job.

 ----
 Copyright (C) David Stone <david@nnucomputerwhiz.com>